 Smoothing circuit

-In devices such as DC stabilized power supplies, the process of generating a stable DC voltage from a commercial power source begins with converting the input voltage into a unidirectional DC voltage, such as full-wave rectified AC, using a diode in a rectifier circuit.
-However, at this stage, the output is a pulsating current and the voltage level is not stable.
-Therefore, the rectifier circuit removes the AC components contained in the pulsating current to average and stabilize it.
-In other words, the smoothing circuit acts as a low-pass filter that removes low-frequency components, which are integer multiples of the commercial power supply frequency, contained in the pulsating current.
+In a DC regulated power supply, the process of generating a stable DC voltage from commercial power begins by converting the input voltage into a unidirectional DC voltage, such as full-wave rectified current, using diodes in a rectifier circuit.
+However, at this stage, the output is a pulsating current and the voltage is not stable.
+Therefore, by removing the AC components contained in the pulsating current with a rectifier circuit, the output is averaged and stabilized.
+In other words, a smoothing circuit functions as a low-pass filter that removes low-frequency components contained in the pulsating current that have frequencies equal to integer multiples of the commercial power supply frequency.